-I find that in the course of years a perfect mass of fibrous roots is formed, which only requires the occasional operation of a trench being dug, and the ball of earth heaved down to ascertain whether any large feeders are making their escape from it.
-But it must be borne in mind that this circular mass of soil will in a few vears be exhausted; to remedy which, I have had left round each tree, eighteen inches from the stem, a slight depression of the soil, or, in other words, the trench has not been quite filled in.
-This circular furrow I have had filled, in December and January, with fresh liquid nightsoil. which has had a most excellent effect.
+I find that in the course of years a perfect mass of fibrous roots is formed, which only requires the annual or biennial operation (the former if the tree be very vigorous) of a trench being dug, and the ball of earth heaved down to ascertain whether any large feeders are making their escape from it, and to cut them off.
+But it must be borne in mind that this circular mass of soil will in a few years be exhausted; to remedy which, I have had left round each tree, eighteen inches from the stem, a slight depression of the soil, or, in other words, the trench has not been quite filled in.
+This circular furrow I have had filled, in December and January, with fresh liquid nightsoil, which has had a most excellent effect.
 Any other liquid manure would undoubtedly have been equally efficacious, but my soil was poor, and I thought it required strong manure.
 As it did not come in contact with the roots, no injury resulted from using such a powerful raw manure.

 There is, perhaps, no absolute necessity for liquid manuring in winter, as common dung may be laid round each tree in autumn, and suffered to be washed in by the rains in winter, and drawn in by the worms.
-In mentioning liquid manure, I give the result of my own practice; the great end to attain seems (to use an agricultural phrase) to be able "to feed at home;" that is, to give the mass of spongioles enough nutriment in a small space, but not too much, so that a tree may make shoots about four or six inches long in one season (for such, I conceive, ought to be the maximum of growth), and at the same time be able to produce abundance of blossom-buds and fruit.
+In mentioning liquid manure, I give the result of my own practice.
+The great end to attain seems (to use an agricultural phrase) to be able "to feed at home;" that is, to give the mass of spongioles enough nutriment in a small space.
+A tree will then make shoots about four or six inches long in one season (for such ought to be the maximum of growth), and at the same time be able to produce abundance of blossom-buds and fruit.
 On trees of many varieties the former will be in too great abundance; removing a portion in early spring, cutting them out with a sharp knife, so as to leave each fruit-spur about three inches apart, is excellent culture.

 I have not yet mentioned the possibility of root-pruning fruit trees of twenty or thirty years' growth with advantage.
-Irregular amputation of the roots of too vigorous fruit trees is, I am aware, an old practice ; but the regular, and annual or biennial pruning of them, so as to keep a tree full of youth and vigour in a stationary and prolific state, has not, that I am aware of, been recommended by any known author, although it may have been practised.
-In urging its applicability to trees of twenty or thirty years' growth, I must recommend caution: the circular trench should not be nearer the stem than three feet, and only two-thirds of the roots should be pruned the first season, leaving one-third as support to the tree, so that it is not blown on one side by the wind,-and these, of course, must be left where they will best give this support.
+Irregular amputation of the roots of too vigorous fruit trees is, I am aware, an old practice; but the regular, and annual or biennial pruning of them, so as to keep a tree full of youth and vigour in a stationary and prolific state, has not, that I am aware of, been recommended by any known author, although it may have been practised.
+In urging its applicability to trees of twenty or thirty years' growth, I must. recommend caution: the circular trench should not be nearer the stem of a standard tree than three feet, or if it be a wall tree four feet, and only two-thirds of the roots should be pruned the first season, leaving one-third as support to the tree, so that it is not blown on one side by the wind,-and these, of course, must be left where they will best give this support.
 The following season half the remaining roots may be cut, or, if the tree be inclined to vigour, all of them; but if it gives symptoms of being checked too much, they may, on the contrary, remain undisturbed for one or even two seasons.
-If, as is often the case in pear trees, the roots are nearly all perpendicular, the tree must be supported with stakes for one or two years after complete amputation.
+If, as is often the case in pear trees, the roots are nearly all perpendicular, the tree must be supported with stakes for one or two years after complete root-pruning.